HIV (human immunodeficiency virus) is a virus that damages your immune system.

-Once someone acquires HIV, the virus remains in their body for the rest of their life.
-If someone’s tested and found to be infected with HIV, they’re said to be HIV positive or living with HIV.
+Once someone acquires HIV, it remains in their body for the rest of their life.
+People diagnosed with HIV are said to be living with HIV.

 There’s currently no cure for HIV.
-However, treatment enables most people with HIV to live a long, healthy life, especially if they’re diagnosed soon after being infected.
+However, treatment enables most people with HIV to live a healthy life with a normal life expectancy, especially if they’re diagnosed soon after getting the virus.

-HIV can be transmitted in a number of ways, all of which can be prevented.
+HIV can be transmitted in a few ways, all of which can be prevented.
 This information is mostly about sexual transmission.

-Up to 9 in 10 people who acquire HIV will have some symptoms soon after infection.
-This is known as seroconversion illness and can include fever, rash, headache, feeling generally unwell, aches and pains, mouth ulcers, sore throat, night sweats, weight loss, tiredness, swollen glands, and illnesses like meningitis.
+Most, but not all, people who acquire HIV will have some symptoms within a few weeks of getting the virus.
+This is known as seroconversion illness and can include fever, a rash over the body, sore throat, headache, feeling generally unwell, aches and pains, night sweats, weight loss, tiredness, swollen glands, and illnesses like meningitis.
 Not everyone has these symptoms and they’re easily mistaken for flu or other common illnesses.

-After the first few weeks of infection, most people living with HIV will live for years without any signs or symptoms.
+After the first few weeks, most people living with HIV will live for years without any signs or symptoms.
 If it’s not treated, HIV will eventually damage a person’s immune system until they start to develop serious illnesses or infections.

 How will I know if I've acquired HIV?

-You can only be certain you’re HIV positive if you have a test.
-If you or a partner think you might have become HIV positive, it’s important that you don’t delay seeking advice and getting a test.
+You can only be certain you’re living with HIV if you have a test.
+If you or a partner think you might’ve been exposed to HIV, it’s important not to delay seeking advice and getting a test.

 Even if you don’t have symptoms, an HIV test is advised every time one of the following applies: